godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
 If this is a concern, special types of arrays are available.
 These only accept a single data type.
-They avoid memory fragmentation and also use less memory but are atomic and tend to run slower than generic arrays.
+They avoid memory fragmentation and use less memory, but are atomic and tend to run slower than generic arrays.
 They are therefore only recommended to use for large data sets:

 - :ref:`PoolByteArray <class_PoolByteArray>`: An array of bytes (integers from 0 to 255).